 1. Go to SmartPark's web site to apply.

 2. The City reserves the right to not renew permits, with 30 days written notice, if the number of carpool spaces allowed in a SmartPark facility is reduced for any reason.

 - New members must complete and sign the new member application.
 It is the responsibility of the contact person to review the policy and procedures with new carpool members.
-Payment is due on the 20th of the month previous to when you wish to start.

 - Permits are valid only for the month they are issued.
 There is no grace period for using a previous month's permit or prorating of monthly fees.